Google

 • Stock Triumph frame loop

-• Spondon Gull arm in double alloy tube
+• Martek Gull arm in double alloy tube

-• Spondon alloy tank with grand prix style filler cap
+• Martek alloy tank with grand prix style filler cap

 • Rear Brembo mini calliper

-• White Power upside down forks in Martek Triple Clamps
+• White Power upside down Road & Track forks in Martek Triple Clamps

-• Spondon front discs with six pot callipers
+• Drilled front discs with six pot callipers

 • Wraith headlight fairing